 About GPUs in Google Kubernetes Engine (GKE)

-In GKE, the way you request GPU hardware depends on whether you are using Autopilot or Standard.
+In GKE, the way you request GPU hardware depends on whether you are using Autopilot or Standard mode.
 In Autopilot, you request GPU hardware by specifying GPU resources in your workloads.
-In GKE Standard, you can attach GPU hardware to nodes in your clusters, and then allocate GPU resources to containerized workloads running on those nodes.
+In GKE Standard mode, you can attach GPU hardware to nodes in your clusters, and then allocate GPU resources to containerized workloads running on those nodes.
 For detailed instructions on how to attach and use GPUs in your workloads, refer to Deploy GPU workloads on Autopilot or Run GPUs on Standard node pools.

 The GPU hardware that's available for use in GKE is a subset of the Compute Engine GPUs for compute workloads.
 The specific hardware that's available depends on the Compute Engine region or zone of your cluster.
 For specific availability, refer to GPU regions and zones.